jndean/Railway/README.md

    yrt
    ```

-   For more examples, you'll have to read the full documentation.
+   For more examples, you'll have to read the full documentation

+### Examples

+The examples directory contain some _Railway_ programs (files with the .rail extension) and (soon) discussions about why they do what they do.
+Writing the examples was the main way I learnt what is viable in a reversible program and where I decided on the course of further development.
+These are a good way to understand how the elements of the language interact, and how reversible programs behave differently to conventional ones.

+### Docs